TROVE + THE FUTURE of NEWS

 BACKGROUND

 Trove was launched as a social news discovery and sharing app.
-Trove existed as a responsive web app and a mobile app for iOS, Android, and Amazon's Fire Phone.
+It is available as a responsive web app and a mobile app for iOS, Android, and Amazon's Fire Phone.

 Trove was engineered to exceed the track record of its highly successful predecessor, Social Reader — without relying on Facebook’s Open Graph.

 Users connected with experts and enthusiasts over shared topics.
-Users could curate personalized news feeds, based on their interests, called troves.
+Users could curate personalized news feeds called troves based on their interests.
 Proactive Trove users picked the best stories to share with their followers.
 Users who only wanted to read could follow topical troves to see those picks in their home page feed.

 Each topical trove was crafted through a powerful combination of AI, human knowledge, and passion.